 Your new career in healthcare IS possible

-- Complete classes 100% online with either a capstone course or internship
+- Complete classes 100% online with either a capstone course or in-person internship

 - Choose your path—diploma & degree options

 - Transfer up to 45 approved credits into an associate degree program

 - Certified Medical Administrative Assistant (CMAA) exam prep – we pay for your first attempt!

 - Degree pathways to continue advancing your career (BS, MBA)

 Follow your career pathway with Herzing